High Magnetic Field Facility for Neutron Scattering

 High Magnetic Field Facility for Neutron Scattering consists of two main components: the High Field Magnet (HFM) and the Extreme Environment Diffractometer (EXED).
 The former is a dedicated 26 T hybrid magnet, built by the HZB in collaboration with the National High Magnetic Field Laboratory (Florida, US).
 The latter is a time-of-flight instrument optimized for neutron scattering in restricted angular geometry of the magnet.

 The High Field Magnet

 The HFM is a "first of its kind" hybrid magnet system reaching fields as high as 26 T, making it by far the strongest continuous field available for neutron scattering experiments worldwide (see Fig. 1 below) .
 The HFM utilizes Series Connected Hybrid System Technology where water cooled resistive insert coils are mounted in the room temperature bore of a superconducting cable-in-conduit solenoid.
 Operation of the magnet system requires a dedicated technical infrastructure consisting of high-pressure water cooling for the resistive coil, 4 K Helium refrigerator for cooling of the superconducting coil and 20 kA DC power supply.
-More information on the magnet can be found under the following link: http://www.helmholtz-berlin.de/quellen/ber/hfm/hfm/index_en.html
+More information on the magnet can be found in and references therein and under the following link: HFM.

 Operation Modes of HFM/EXED

-In order to enable a broad range of scientific applications using unique combination of neutron scattering and high magnetic fields, EXED is being currently upgraded.
-A novel concept will combine several scattering techniques in one instrument.
-The operation modes of multi-purpose EXED are described below.
+In order to enable a broad range of scientific applications using a unique combination of neutron scattering and high magnetic fields, EXED combines several scattering techniques in one instrument.
+The operation modes of the instrument are described below.